Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 - Wildlife tracking

-- (Complete a monitoring cycle before the situation changes too much)
+- (Complete a full monitoring cycle.
+Don’t let the situation change too much)

 How quickly do you need to resume business in case of a disruption?